-* using the services provided by the University according tot he following procedure: report to the nurse in the Health Suite at the onset of an illness or injury.
-The nurse will evaluate advise or refer the student to the campus physician s required.
+* using the services provided by the University according to the following procedure: report to the nurse in the Health Suite at the onset of an illness or injury.
+The nurse will evaluate, advise or refer the student to the campus physician as required.
 The physician will see students by appointment or as needed.

 Use of the health service provided by the University is completely voluntary.
 The student-nurse relationship and all student records are confidential except in certain cases such as communicable disease when reports are required by law for public health officials.
 No information on a health record may be released without prior written consent of the student.

 Penn State students must complete a health history form and provide documentation of adequate immunization against measles, mumps, and rubella prior to registration.
 Failure to comply with the above requirement will result in the student being denied permission to register for classes.
 This health record is kept on file in the Health Suite.